handsomehu0627/crawl_phone_num/README.md

 this is my first enterprise project

-1. the file 'ocr' is for automaticly process randcode(use selenium's save_screen and then corp the screnshot
+1. the file 'ocr' is for automaticly process randcode(use selenium's save_screen and then corp the screnshot)

 2. the package 'v_requets' is crwal the target phone number using Python's official requests package

-3.
+3. the package 'media' is used for temporarily store screenshots and something like that

+4. the